SRGSSR/srgappearance-apple/README.md

 Standard colors are provided in `UIColor+SRGAppearance.h`.

-## Images
+## Image processing

-Standard images and image processing tools are provided in `UIImage+SRGAppearance.h`.
+Image processing tools are provided in `UIImage+SRGAppearance.h`.

 ## License